ebs-universe/cefkivy/README.md

 ### Next

-Gradual development is continuing in the background as of February 2022.
+Gradual development is continuing in the background as of March 2022.
 The next release, with further fixes for basic functionality, should be published by the end of April 2022.

+### v66.0.4, March 2022

   - Rationalize event and event handler chains.
   - Cleanup additional blocks of dead code.
-  - Restructuring for maintainability.
+  - Restructure for maintainability.
   - Restructure and near full rewrite of touch processing.
     - Mouse scrolling functional
     - Right clicks still cause trouble.